 What is Premises Liability?

 Premises liability is a legal doctrine that requires businesses, landowners, and operators to protect guests from known risks.
 Businesses must take steps to inspect their property and to eliminate or mitigate any risks that might exist.
 For example, a grocery store must take steps to ensure that aisles are kept clear of spilled liquids or other debris.
 This could mean routinely inspecting aisles, preventing customer access to areas where a spill has occurred and cleaning the spill as quickly and safely as possible.

 There are three basic categories of visitors that landowners and operators must take certain steps to protect.

-- Trespasser: Someone who enters the property without the landowner or operator’s consent is known as a “trespasser” and the landowner or operator only has a duty to warn of known dangerous conditions if the landowner knows that his land has frequent trespassers.
+- Trespasser: Someone who enters the property without the landowner or operator’s consent is known as a “trespasser” and the landowner or operator only has to warn of known dangerous conditions if the landowner knows that his land has frequent trespassers.

-No matter who you are a landowner or possessor likely owes you some level of care.
+No matter who you are, a landowner or possessor likely owes you some level of care.
 Therefore, it is important to get medical attention after an injury and then to seek legal help.